Skip to content Skip to footer navigation

 three robot vacuum cleaners on a light grey background

 We'd all love to be able to sit down and relax while an artificially intelligent device cleans the house, but can a robot vacuum do as good a job as your regular barrel vacuum?
-The answer largely depends on whether you have carpet or hard floors.
+The answer largely depends on whether you have carpet or hard floors, and whether you want yours to mop, too.

 CHOICE tester in a lab coat